CyberBrainiac1/DailyPad/README.md

 ## Firmware

-The firmware is written in
+The firmware is written in KMK
 ---

 ## CAD